 where we keep in mind that the slope k

 is really a function of position k(p)

-the two equations needed for the runge-kutta numerical solver
+The two equations needed for the Runge-Kutta numerical solver are given by:

 p' = v